awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Ciphers.md

 1. Associate the DB parameter group with your DB instance\.

-For more information on DB parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information on DB parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 ## Creating the security\-related parameter group<a name="CreateParamGroup.Ciphers"></a>